 Zero-Knowledge Machine Learning (zkML)

-In the zkML flow, the process works roughly like this: an AI model is published onchain along with a verifier contract.
+In the zkML flow, an AI model is published onchain along with a verifier contract.
 When a user submits a prompt, the model produces an output.
 Simultaneously, a zero-knowledge proof is generated that attests the output was correctly derived from the model and the input, without revealing the model's internal weights or architecture.

-This proof is then submitted to the verifier contract onchain.
-If the proof checks out, the content is minted as an ERC-7007 NFT.
-The benefit here is that the model owner's intellectual property stays protected, yet anyone can independently verify the output's authenticity.
+The proof is then submitted to the verifier contract.
+If it checks out, the content is minted as an ERC-7007 NFT.
+The model owner's intellectual property stays protected, yet anyone can independently verify the output's authenticity.
+ORA's reference implementation documents the proving pipeline in detail.

 Optimistic Machine Learning (opML)